felixdivo/ros2-easy-test/README.md

 See [LICENSE](LICENSE).

 Initially developed by [Felix Divo](https://github.com/felixdivo) at [*Sailing Team Darmstadt e.
 V.*](https://www.st-darmstadt.de/), a student group devoted to robotic sailing based in Darmstadt, Germany.
-Thanks to [Simon Kohaut](https://github.com/simon-kohaut) for his kind and nuanced feedback.
+Thanks to [Simon Kohaut](https://github.com/simon-kohaut) for his kind and nuanced feedback, and all the other awesome contributors for their help and support!